samicemalone/tv/README.txt

    feels very slow.
 I have the hostname in my hosts file so I'm not too sure of the cause.
 This can be avoided by using the IP address instead of a hostname.

+COPYRIGHT
+   Copyright (c) 2013, Sam Malone.
+All rights reserved.

+LICENSING
+   The tv source code, binaries and man page are licensed under a BSD License.
+   See LICENSE for details.

 AUTHOR
    Sam Malone